 Various Sections exist within the Society to coordinate the activities of special interest groups and observing programmes.

-Every two years the Society holds a symposium where a variety of astronomy-related papers are presented, both by invited guest speakers and from the membership.
-The next symposium will be held in 2014.
+From time to time, the Society holds a symposium where a variety of astronomy-related papers are presented, both by invited guest speakers and from the membership.

 - anon.
 (1923) Proposed Astronomical Society of South Africa [1923JASSA…1…14.]